ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.2.0-release-note.md

 Type getDescribingType();
 ```

-###### New runtime Java API
+##### New runtime Java API

-The follwing new runtime APIs are added to provide the referred type of a type reference type.
+The following new runtime APIs are added to provide the referred type of a type reference type.

 - `TypeUtils.getReferredType()`
 - `getReferredType()` in `ReferenceType`